bailey-lab/coiaf/tests/testthat/_snaps/deprecated-arguments.md

 ---

-    The `use_bins` argument of `compute_coi()` is deprecated as of coiaf 0.2.0.
-    The ability to use bins to estimate the COI will be dropped in the next release.
+    The `use_bins` argument of `compute_coi()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.

 # optimize_coi() args deprecated